wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

 4. Click **Deploy**.

-## Step 4: Execute the integration
+## Step 4: Execute the manual task

-To execute the integration, follow the steps given below:
+To execute the manual task, follow the steps given below:

 1. In the left navigation menu, click **Execute**.
 2. Click **Run Now**.

-## Step 4: Test the integration
+## Step 4: Test the manual task

-Once an integration is completed, an email with the subject `[WSO2 Choreo Demo] Next 24H Weather Forecast` is sent from `choreo.demo@gmail.com` to the email address specified as the **email** configurable variable value in [Step 2](#step-2-deploy-the-integration).
+Once the task is triggered, an email with the subject `[WSO2 Choreo Demo] Next 24H Weather Forecast` is sent from `choreo.demo@gmail.com` to the email address specified as the **email** configurable variable value in [Step 2](#step-2-deploy-the-integration).

-If the integration ran successfully, you should receive an email similar to the following to the email address you specified:
+If the manual task ran successfully, you should receive an email similar to the following to the email address you specified:

 ![Received email](../../assets/img/develop-components/develop-a-scheduled-integration/Received-email.png)

-## Step 5: Observe the integration
+## Step 5: Observe the manual task

 The observability view in Choreo displays graphs that depict details such as throughput, latency, diagnostic data, and logs to identify and troubleshoot anomalies in components you deploy.